 At one point during my corporate career, I was unexpectedly transitioned out of my current role.
-At the time, my four kids were five or younger, and I had no idea what I was going to do.
-At that point in my life, I unfortunately allowed my career to define a large part of who I was.
+At the time, my four kids were five or younger, and I had no idea what I would do.
+At that point in my life, I, unfortunately, allowed my career to define a large part of who I was.

 Someone once told me, “don’t ever let a crisis go to waste.”
 A pandemic or a recession such as we are facing today can provide you with an opportunity to reassess where you are currently at and where you want to go.